 Consequences of consumption and the environmental impact of people and businesses are becoming increasingly visible.
 Fresenius Kabi aims to do both: leaving a planet worth living on for future generations and serving the well-being of patients.

-Fresenius Kabi has implemented mandatory environmental guidelines worldwide, which provide the framework for environmental protection in all Fresenius Kabi’s organizations.
-The guidelines include general principles on how to address and prevent environmental risks as well as how to avoid environmental pollution.
-Fresenius Kabi also expects careful handling of nature and its resources from its suppliers; this is set out in the Suppliers Code of Conduct.
+Fresenius Kabi contributes to protecting the environment and carefully using natural resources.
+Mandatory environmental protection guidelines provide the framework for environmental management for all our organizations.
+The guidelines include general principles on how to address and prevent environmental risks as well as how to prevent environmental incidents.

 Each manufacturing site of Fresenius Kabi must identify environmental protection measures associated with environmental aspects of their activities and services.
 In cases of environmental incidents, further activities are defined to avoid negative impacts as far as possible.
 In addition, Fresenius Kabi uses an environmental management system, the international standard ISO 14001, to improve its environmental performance.
 The focus is primarily on reducing energy and water usage, as well as wastewater, waste, and emissions – in relation to production activities.

 A handbook and standard operating procedures provide all certified local production units with a framework for their environmental management.
 We are working to implement the environmental management system at all manufacturing plants worldwide by 20261.
 To achieve the goal of implementing the management system, Fresenius Kabi has drawn up an ambitious plan and is working systematically on its realization.
 By expanding the coverage of the management system, we aim to continuously improve our environmental performance.
 A total of 40 Fresenius Kabi organizations are currently certified according to ISO 14001, and three additional manufacturing plants were certified in 2021.